 I’m going to start this post by putting up the song Napul’é by Pino Daniele to set the mood :

-We stopped by a restaurant called Taverna Viola, which I remembered from my trip while dating Cart many years back!
+We reached the Solfatara camping site by nightfall, so we couldn’t do much sightseeing and could only have dinner before our trip the next day so we stopped by a restaurant called Taverna Viola, which I remembered from my trip while dating Cart many years back!

 This is my wonderful l’insalata di polpo.
 Boiled octopus sprinkled with olive oil and some herbs.
 Deceptively simple but really delicious!

-Anyhow we went back to our lodging and the next morning, we got ready to go to the island of Procida and parked the cars near the port, where I noticed this interesting crossing.
+We then went back to our lodging and the next morning, we got ready to go to the island of Procida and parked the cars near the port, where I noticed this interesting crossing.

 It costs about 7 euro one way by ferry.

-Anyway, soon we were off!
+After we boarded on, soon we were off!

-Nevertheless, it was a beautiful day.
+It was a beautiful day.
 And all throughout the ferry trip, I was enjoying the scenery and the breeze.

 You could take the autobus to get around the island, but as there were 7 of us, it makes more sense to take a taxi.

-Randomly, I toss in a picture of a Torta Caprese that Cart got for me, as I was hungry.
-We didn’t have breakfast prior to that!
+But I really am not a beach-bunny, and it was really uncomfortably hot for me.
+So randomly, I toss in a picture of a Torta Caprese that Cart got for me.
+We were quite famised as we didn’t have breakfast prior to that.